emberjs/rfcs/text/0685-new-browser-support-policy.md

-- For the release blog post for a minor version, we'll include a table which has the list of every supported browser, along with the minimum supported major version of that browser for the release
+- For the release blog post for a minor version, we'll include a table which has the list of every supported browser, along with the minimum supported major version of that browser for the release.
+We will also include the underlying engine version.
 - On the [releases page](https://emberjs.com/releases) of the Ember.js website,
   for each of the listed releases, we will include a table of the supported versions major browsers for that release.